MaSe69/dssb/md/28_Timeseries/altair_12_timeseries.md

 ### Format the Lines, Points

-Formatting of the lines is directly done as parameters of the mark_line command.
+Formatting of the lines is directly done as parameters of the mark_line command.<br>
 You can set there the opacity level of the line, which softens the colors.<br>
-You can change the lind from solid to dashed.<br>
+You can change the line from solid to dashed.<br>
 You can configure a point for the data.

 >